leonardmatasel/omni_video_player/README.md

 Stop juggling multiple packages for different video sources. **omni_video_player** wraps the complexity of specialized extractors and webviews into a **single, powerful widget**.

 * **Smart YouTube Handling**: Direct extraction via `youtube_explode_dart` with an **automatic WebView fallback**.
-If YouTube rate-limits your app, the player switches to WebView seamlessly—no black screens for your users.
+The player seamlessly switches to WebView if the primary method fails, ensuring uninterrupted playback and no black screens for your users.
 * **Vimeo Ready**: Stable playback using optimized WebViews.
 * **Adaptive Streaming**: Native support for **HLS (.m3u8)** with built-in **quality selection** UI.
 * **Unified Controller**: One controller to rule them all.
 Manage state, volume, and seeking regardless of the source.